lsst/rtn-050/index.rst

 Qserv is probably not a suitable choice for the database back end, for two reasons:

 - In the operations-era system, the SSO tables will live in the "Prompt Products Database" (PPDB), which is baselined as PostgreSQL.
-- At the moment, Qserv does not have natural support for sharding the SSObject-to-SSSource relationship, which is not spatially localized.
+- At the moment, Qserv's ingest tools may not have natural support for sharding the SSObject-to-SSSource relationship, which is not spatially localized.

 In any event, based on SSSC experience and expert opinion, a single (large) PostgreSQL server should be adequate for the datasets envisioned.
 To support spatial searches via (CADC) TAP, the ``pgsphere`` extension should be installed.

 In the "Hybrid Model" for the US DAC, the user-facing services will be in the Google cloud, with the data back ends at the USDF.
 Replicating this model for DP0.3 would require a large Postgres server at SLAC.
-We will analyze the feasibility of this on the relevant time scale.
+This is the likely baseline for DP0.3; we will analyze the feasibility of this in the near future.

 An alternative would be to configure a Postgres service at the IDF (Google cloud).
 Some research will be required to determine whether a sufficiently large Postgres service can be configured easily in the Google cloud.
+Pre-configured versions of Postgres with ``pgsphere`` installed are not currently available from Google.

+If (see above) an additional table of visits proves desirable, this can be included in the database.

 Data Services
 -------------